commanded/commanded/guides/Commands.md

 defmodule BankRouter do
   use Commanded.Commands.Router

-  # configure a timeout of 1 second for the open account command handler
+  # Configure a timeout of 1 second for the open account command handler
   dispatch OpenAccount,
     to: OpenAccountHandler,
     aggregate: BankAccount,